 Respond to them seriously and respectfully, like with the other readers (but only on the public Web – it is dangerous to respond to trolls through private message or the real world).
 Hopefully, it will diffuse any negative momentum they would be planning to capitalize on, and maybe even make them feel a bit sorry or embarrassed for their actions.
 In cases where that doesn’t happen, you at least get the chance to hold them accountable, and readers will hopefully still be able to take something valuable away from the interaction.

 For participants who want to do this but are too scared or uncomfortable to respond directly to the offender, I can communicate with them on your behalf.
-If you send me your comment in a private note, I will quote it in the discussion with the offender and keep you anonymous.
+If you send me your comment in a private note on Medium, I will quote it in the discussion with the offender and keep you anonymous.
+If your comment is too long to fit in a Medium private note, write it in the format of an unlisted article and send the link in the private note.

 In cases where their behaviour gets out-of-control and malicious, they should be blocked and/or have their comments removed, but this privilege should be used judiciously.
 Misinformation, for example, should be countered by questioning it or by presenting the correct information, not an instant ban.
 What may appear as hatred to an outsider may really just be frustration and despair.
 Ignorance should be defeated with wise and reasoned responses, not censorship or (God forbid) anger.